tdpetrou/pandas_cub/README.md

 If you start a new notebook, you will have the option to decide which Kernel you would like to run it with.

+## Inspecting the `__init__.py` File

+You will be editing a single file for this project - the `__init__.py` file found in the `pandas_cub` directory.
+It contains skeleton code for the entire project.
+You won't be defining your own classes or methods, but you will be filling out the method bodies.

+Open up this file now.
+You will see many incomplete methods that have the keyword `pass` as their last line.
+These are the methods that you will be editing.
+A few methods are complete and won't need editing.

+### Docstrings

+You'll notice that all the methods have triple quoted strings directly beneath them.
+These strings are the documentation or 'docstrings'.
+All docstrings begin with a short summary of what the method does.
+A Parameters section follows thats lists each parameter, its type, and a description of how its used.
+The docstrings end with a Returns section that informs the user of what type of object is returned.
+It's important to read them as they contain information on how to complete the methods.

+There are many ways you can write docstrings, but these follow the [numpy docstring guide][7].
+There are many other sections you may add to them as well.

 ## Manually Test in a Jupyter Notebook

 During development, it's good to have a place to manually experiment with your new code so you can see it in action.
 We will be using the Jupyter Notebook to quickly see how our DataFrame is changing.